MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-flush-components-according-to-operation-output.md

 This functionality is useful for the following reasons:

-- **Stock Valuation**
+- **Inventory Valuation**

     Value entries for output and consumption are created in parallel as the works order progresses.
-Without routing link codes, the stock value will increase as output is posted and then decrease at a later point in time when the value of component consumption is posted together with the finished works order.
+Without routing link codes, the inventory value will increase as output is posted and then decrease at a later point in time when the value of component consumption is posted together with the finished works order.
-- **Stock Availability**
+- **Inventory Availability**

     With gradual consumption posting, the availability of component items is more up-to-date, which is important to maintain the internal balance between demand and supply.
 Without routing link codes, other demands for the component may believe that it is available as long as it is pending a delayed consumption posting.
 - **Just-in-Time**